AlisonPinheiro/github-timeline/README.md

-# Getting Started with Create React App
+# GitHub TimeLine

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+this project was developed with the challenge of [@florinpop17](https://github.com/florinpop17/app-ideas/blob/master/Projects/3-Advanced/GitHub-Timeline-App.md).

 ## Available Scripts